-This post explains the challenges we’ve addressed to turn WPCompendium.org into the “ultimate” step-by-step guide about WordPress for beginners.
+This post explains the challenges we’ve addressed to turn WPCompendium.org into the “ultimate” WordPress step-by-step guide for beginners.

-In order to create the “best“ guide for WordPress beginners available, we’ve tried to address the challenges of training new WordPress users.
+In order to create the “best“ guide about WordPress for beginners available, we’ve tried to address the challenges of training new WordPress users.

 Some of these challenges include:

 - How to educate an audience of non-technical end users about the benefits of using WordPress,

 - How to keep all of the tutorials organized and up-to-date,